MisterPeModder/SensorSensei/doc/protocol.md

 - **Uplink** : Sensor board to gateway
 - **Downlink** : Gateway to sensor board

-Every packet follow this pattern
+Every packet follows this pattern

 ![Protocol Stack](./diagrams/link-layer-datagram.svg)

-- The two first bits represente the action.
+- The two first bits represent the action.
   - First bit is used to switch between handshake phase or data send.
   - Second bit is for future.
 - The next four bits are used to identify the sensor board.
 This ID is given by the gateway.